LesleyLai/mcc/README.md

 # Mini C Compiler (MCC)

-Working-in-progress C compiler written in C. My goal is to make it able to self-host.
+Working-in-progress C compiler written in C23.
+My goal is to make it able to self-host.

 ## Status